Frogs by State

 Breeding Season: February

-The Wood Frog is a very easy to identify because of their dark mask around their face.
+The Wood Frog is a small to medium sized frog.
+They vary in color from brown, silver, or red and they have dark “raccoon” eyes.
 They are more terrestrial than other frog species.

 Common Name: Carpenter Frog